aimeos/aimeos-docs/src/frontend/html/parameter-names.md

 c_step
 : Current step of the checkout process.
 If none is given the content of the first step that requires attention is displayed or the configured step (summary by default)

-# Subscriptions

-sub_action
-: Performed action, can only be "detail" to show the subscription details

-sub_id
-: Subscriptions ID referencing the ID in the "mshop_subscription" table, only available in combination with "sub_action"

-# Order history

-his_action
-: Performed action, can only be "detail" to show the order details

-his_id
-: Order ID referencing the ID in the "mshop_order" table, only available in combination with "his_action"

 # Favorite products